nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ls $MESA_DIR/colors/data/filters/GAIA/GAIA/
 #GAIA  Gbp_bright.dat  Gbp.dat  Gbp_faint.dat  G.dat  Grp.dat  Grvs.dat

-# If this is not there, Check for permission issues or disk space and re-exrtact the zip file
+# If this is not there, Check for permission issues or disk space and re-install

+#If you have issues with data, it is advised to delete the '.extraction_complete' file
 ```

 For additional support or contact the lab instructor or contact Niall Miller (via mattermost or whatever is easy)

 ---

-## Part 1: Understanding Custom Colors Physics
+## Part 1: Understanding Custom Colors

 ### The Synthetic Photometry Pipeline

 The custom colors module implements a sophisticated pipeline that converts stellar physics into observable quantities:

 ```
 Stellar Parameters    →    Atmosphere Model    →    SED          →    Photometry
 (Teff, log g, [M/H])       Interpolation            Convolution      (Magnitudes)
 ```

-### Step 1.1: Physical Foundation

 #### Stellar Atmosphere Models